-- File Size in Megabytes / (Download Speed in Megabits / 8) = Time
+- File Size in bytes / (Download Speed in bits / 8) = Time

 - 50MB / (10Mb/8) = 40 seconds

-Of course, it’s much simpler to use the calculator above, especially when you get into the hundreds or thousands of megabytes.
+If this confuses you, then don’t worry.
+It’s much simpler to use the download time calculator above, especially when you get into the hundreds or thousands of megabytes.

 Bits and bytes are both units of data, but they’re used in different ways for broadband.

-Bytes are used to indicate data sizes or capacity, like the size of a file or a hard drive's storage space.
+Bytes are used to indicate the amount of data or capacity, like the size of a file or a hard drive's storage space.

 There are 8 bits to every byte.
-So at a speed of 1 megabit, a connection can transfer 1 megabyte every 8 seconds.
+So, a 1 megabit internet connection can transfer 1 megabyte every 8 seconds.